updating – February 2017

 NEW YORK CITY (October 2001)

 I went to New York City in November 2001.
-Two months after 9/11 New Yorkers were still in a state of shock.
+A short time after 9/11 New Yorkers were in a state of shock.
 I stayed for 6 weeks at Eric Shuttleworth’s apartment on Horatio Street.
 I met Eric in India where he spent time with my father and I. He said that if I was into photography then I had to visit NYC.
 So, there I was.
 Thank you Eric.

 In New York City after 9/11.
 Circle Line on the Hudson.

 My photography in the Gaza Strip, Palastine was my most difficult work, mentally, physically and practically.
 Entering Israel is a headache.
 Entering the Gaza Strip is a nightmare.
 I was exploring the affect of the occupation on childrens mental health.
 The images portray many aspects of life in the Gaza Strip and are a commentary on the issues of Israeli occupation of Palestine: A stripping away of culture, memory and personal history.
 Stopping time and taking a land to the dark ages.
 A failure of leadership, local, regional and global politics.

 I am not a war photographer.
 I became very interested in the stalemate situation in the Middle East between the Palestinians and Israel.
 I considered the affect of the military occupation on the mental health of children in the Gaza Strip.
 I started raising money to go to Gaza.
 I contacted the Gaza Community Mental Health Programme and they were happy to receive me and offer support.
 They have supported many photographers in the past.
 I did lots of research, located a few people to contact in Gaza, created a support structure best I could.